developer-zebra/developer-zebra-site/src/stagenow/4-2/about/index.md

 ### New Features

-**Introduces a [Zero Touch Wizard](../Profiles/zerotouch)**, assists in creating a Profile for connecting a ”factory-fresh" device to the internet through the Android Setup Wizard.
-This allows the device to contact Google’s Zero-Touch servers for enrollment into the chosen Enterprise Mobile Management system with no user interaction. **Settings entered in this Wizard can be persisted on the device** following an Enterprise Reset, further automating subsequent enrollments.
+**Introduces a [Zero Touch Wizard](../Profiles/zerotouch)**, which assists in creating Profiles for connecting a ”factory-fresh" device to the internet through the Android Setup Wizard.
+This allows the device to contact Google’s Zero-Touch servers for enrollment into the chosen Enterprise Mobile Management system with no user interaction.

+**Also new, settings entered in the Zero Touch Wizard can be persisted on the device** following an Enterprise Reset, further automating subsequent enrollments.

 **A new [Staging Guides landing page](../stagingguides)** and menu tab helps users locate guides quickly.